-Try to save for fun on a weekly basis, so you have something to look forward to.
+Try to save for fun every week for something to look forward to.
 If there’s no way you can save up enough in time, you might consider taking out a small loan or credit card advance with the lowest possible interest rate.

-The bottom line is that there are lots of perfectly reasonable ways to spend your extra money after paying all your obligations.
-It’s easy to get caught up in the idea that you have to do one thing with the extra cash every month because that’s what you’re “supposed” to do.
+The bottom line is that there are many perfectly reasonable ways to spend your extra money after paying all your obligations.
+It’s easy to get caught up in the idea that you must do one thing with the extra cash every month because that’s what you’re “supposed” to do.
 But there’s no reason to feel guilty about not saving every last dollar.

-You just have to decide what makes you happy, and then go spend your money on that.
+You have to decide what makes you happy and spend your money on that.

-You have a few different options when it comes to what you do with your extra cash.
-But, no matter which option you choose, make sure that you put that money to work for you.
+You have a few different options regarding what you do with your extra cash.
+But, no matter which option you choose, make sure you put that money to work for you.

 Invest it in yourself by taking a class or learning a new skill.
-Use it to pay down debt and get rid of those pesky interest payments.
-Or, sock it away in savings so you can cover unexpected costs down the road.
-Whatever you decide, just remember that this is your chance to really boost your financial security – and remember, personal finance is personal so make the decisions based on you.
+Use it to pay down debt and eliminate those pesky interest payments.
+Or, sock it away in savings to cover unexpected costs down the road.
+Whatever you decide, remember that this is your chance to really boost your financial security – and remember, personal finance is personal, so make the decisions based on you.